Rise and Shine Renown Sterling Silver Club Host Virtual Stretching Lecture for Community Members 55+

 Renown Health is the region’s largest, locally owned and governed, not-for-profit integrated healthcare network serving Nevada, Lake Tahoe and northeast California.
 With a diverse workforce of more than 7,000 employees, Renown has fostered a longstanding culture of excellence, determination and innovation.
 The organization comprises a trauma center, two acute care hospitals, a children’s hospital, a rehabilitation hospital, a medical group and urgent care network, and the region’s largest, locally owned not-for-profit insurance company, Hometown Health.
 Renown’s institute model addresses social determinants of health and includes: Child Health, Behavioral Health & Addiction, Healthy Aging and Health Innovation.
 Clinical institutes include: Cancer, Heart and Vascular Heath, Neurosciences and Robotic Surgery.
 Renown is currently enrolling participants in the world’s largest community-based genetic population health study, the Healthy Nevada Project®.
 For more information, visit renown.org.

-22 r esidents transition from South Meadows Medical Center campus to more contemporary assisted-living communities in...Read More
+22 r esidents transition from South Meadows Medical Center campus to more contemporary assisted-living communities in the area ; 12 employees offered positions within Renown.
+After careful consideration, Renown Health has made the decision...Read More

-David Hansen, MBA, joins Hometown Health to continue to serve future generations and improve the health and well-being...Read More
+David Hansen, MBA, joins Hometown Health to continue to serve future generations and improve the health and well-being of Nevadans Renown Health and Hometown Health are excited to announce David Hansen, MBA, is joining Hometown Health as...Read More